Liam Coen

-Liam Coen (born November 8, 1985) is an American football coach who is the offensive coordinator and quarterbacks coach for the University of Kentucky.
-He had also served in that role in the 2021 season.
-Coen was the offensive coordinator in 2022 for the Los Angeles Rams of the National Football League (NFL).
-Before that, Coen served as an assistant coach at the University of Maine, UMass, University of Rhode Island, and Brown University.
+Liam Patrick Coen (born November 8, 1985) is an American professional football coach who is the head coach for the Jacksonville Jaguars of the National Football League (NFL).
+He previously served as the offensive coordinator for the Tampa Bay Buccaneers in the 2024 season, as well as in 2022 for the Los Angeles Rams.
+Before that, Coen served as an assistant coach at the University of Kentucky, University of Maine, UMass, University of Rhode Island, and Brown University.

 Early life and playing career

-Born in Warwick, Rhode Island and raised in Newport, Rhode Island, Coen played for his father, Tim, at La Salle Academy in Providence where he was named Rhode Island's Gatorade Player of the Year.
-Coen also played quarterback at UMass from 2004 to 2008 where he was a four-year starter, wearing the jersey number 12 in honor of his favorite athlete, Tom Brady; he was roommates with former NFL wide receiver Victor Cruz.
-As of February 2019, Coen holds six of the eight UMass career passing records, the other two being career interceptions and career yards per game average.
+Born in Warwick, Rhode Island and raised in South Kingstown, Coen played for his father, Tim, at La Salle Academy in Providence where he was named Rhode Island's Gatorade Player of the Year.
+Coen also played quarterback at UMass from 2004 to 2008 where he was a four-year starter, wearing the jersey number 12 in honor of his favorite athlete, Tom Brady; he was roommates with future NFL wide receiver Victor Cruz.

+Coen holds six of the eight UMass career passing records, the other two being career interceptions and career yards per game average.
 In 2022, he was inducted into UMass Athletics Hall of Fame.

 Coaching career

 Early coaching career

 After his playing career ended, he worked at Brown as their quarterbacks coach in 2010 as well as 2012 to 2013.
-He spent 2011 with Rhode Island as their pass game coordinator & quarterbacks coach.
-He then moved on to his alma mater UMass in 2014 as their pass game coordinator and quarterbacks coach.
+He spent 2011 with Rhode Island as their pass game coordinator and quarterbacks coach.
+He moved on to his alma mater UMass in 2014 as their pass game coordinator and quarterbacks coach.
 He was then hired by Maine as their offensive coordinator in 2016, incorporating schemes he learned at UMass from Mark Whipple.

 He initially accepted a position at Holy Cross in 2018 as their offensive coordinator before accepting a position with the Los Angeles Rams.